Saving

 ::It All Adds Up::

 The more money you save and the earlier you begin saving, the more your money will grow with the help of compounding interest.
-Compounding interest is when interest earned on your savings is added to the principal—your initial investment—and you continue to build interest not only on your principal, but also on the interest you’ve already accrued!
+Compounding interest is free money!
+It’s what you get when interest earned on your savings is added to the principal and you earn even more interest on that larger amount.
 The longer you save, the more compounding interest works in your favor.

 ::Savings Chart::

-Chart shows how much money you'll have by age 65, thanks to the power of compounding interest.
-Chart assumes a 5% return, compounded annually, and assumes the saver will continue to save the same amount each week until age 65.
+This chart shows how much money you'll have by age 65, thanks to the power of compounding interest.
+It assumes a 5 percent return, compounded annually, and assumes the saver will continue to save the same amount each week until age 65.

 Age